seancook/TWReverseAuthExample/README.md

-#	TWiOSReverseAuthExample
+#  TWReverseAuthSubmodule

 ##	Summary

-This project illustrates how to use the Twitter API's reverse\_auth endpoint to obtain a user's access token and secret for your application's consumer key and secret.

-The project is configured for building with the iOS6 SDK but conditionally supports iOS5's `Twitter.framework`.
-To do this, the project is linked against `Twitter.framework` and `Social.framework`, with the linkage to `Social.framework` configured as _optional_.
+This code is intended to be used as a subproject of your own git/github project that requires Twitter Reverse Authentication for OAuth, primarily to be used to "Login using Twitter" to a separate service using OAuth.

+This subproject is a subset of [TWReverseAuthExample](https://github.com/seancook/TWReverseAuthExample), stripped down to include only those files necessary to make it work as a submodule of another project and be inserted as such as a single folder into another project.

-The latest version of this project can be found at [github](https://github.com/seancook/TWReverseAuthExample).
+The latest version of this project can be found at [github](https://github.com/johnkdoe/TWReverseAuthSubmodule).
+The default branch is submodule.
+The master branch is meant to be left in tact to track the project from which this was originally forked.

-### To use the demo:
+### To use this submodule

 1. First, take a look at ["Using Reverse Auth"](https://dev.twitter.com/docs/ios/using-reverse-auth) to understand how the process works.
+1. Try using [Sean Cook's example on github](https://github.com/seancook/TWReverseAuthExample) to understand how to integrate this into your own projecct.
+1. Add the folder containing this subproject to your own Xcode project.
-2. Add your application's consumer key and secret in Build Settings under the User-Defined flags `TWITTER_CONSUMER_KEY` and `TWITTER_CONSUMER_SECRET`.
+1. Add your application's consumer key and secret in Build Settings under the User-Defined flags `TWITTER_CONSUMER_KEY` and `TWITTER_CONSUMER_SECRET`.
-3. Build and run.
-Click the button labeled "Perform Token Exchange" to execute the token exchange.
+1. In the Xcode project's target Build Phases Tab, under Compile Sources, for the TWSignedRequest.m file, establish the following command line setting:  -D'TWITTER_CONSUMER_KEY=@"$(TWITTER_CONSUMER_KEY)"' -D'TWITTER_CONSUMER_SECRET=@"$(TWITTER_CONSUMER_SECRET)"'

+## Revision History

+2012 November 9

 ## Author

-This example was created by Sean Cook ([@theSeanCook](http://twitter.com/theSeanCook)).
+This submodule was created xolaware, derived from the [Example](https://github.com/seancook/TWReverseAuthExample) by Sean Cook ([@theSeanCook](http://twitter.com/theSeanCook)).

 ###  License

-Copyright (c) 2012 Sean Cook
+Copyright (c) 2012 xolaware llc

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: